 Epic rep battle: Marketing versus transactional emails

-Imagine this scenario — you’re a sender that is sending massive amounts of email left and right from the same domain without a care in the world about reputation.
-I bet you would feel like all that email will help warm your IP, right?
+Imagine this scenario — you’re a sender that is sending massive amounts of email left and right from the same domain without a care in the world about your reputation.
+Maybe sender reputation is a new concept, maybe you just don’t know where to start.
+If this is you, you may feel like sending all that email will help build reputation and warm your IP, right?
 Get yourself a good reputation with ISPs?

 No. Stop that.

-Now we understand that a lot of times, senders might not know that this can cause problems for their reputation and email sending as a whole.
-This is one of those things that a lot of senders learn with time and sometimes with trial and error.
+Now we understand that a lot of times, senders might not know that sending a high volume of email can cause problems for their reputation and email sending as a whole.
+This is one of those things that a lot of senders learn with time – and sometimes with trial and error.
+We’re here to help you avoid the error part.

 Transactional email - your service helper

 Everybody knows transactional email in some way, shape, or form.
-Transactional emails are those triggered, one-to-one transactional messages sent to users after they interact with a company, website, or application in some way.
+Transactional emails are those triggered notifications – one-to-one transactional messages sent to users after they interact with a company, website, integration, or application in some way.
 They often contain information that the user requested and would want on file, so it’s best to have those emails automated.

-Some examples of different types of transactional emails would be password resets, purchase receipts, welcome emails, confirmation emails, shipping alerts and order confirmations, feedback surveys, ToS updates, and a variety of other notifications.
+Some examples of transactional emails would be password reset emails, purchase receipts, welcome emails, order confirmation emails, shipping alerts, feedback surveys, ToS updates, and a variety of other notifications.

 A lot of people expect to get these emails anyway, and they often want them right after the event is triggered.
 You don’t want your transactional email running into slow send times or a total lack of notifications at all.
 Like marketing emails, a lot of transactional emails succeed when best practices are followed.